zero-equals-false/awesome-programming-books/CONTRIBUTING.md

 - Make an individual pull request for each suggestion.
 - Use the following format: `[BOOK](LINK) - ISBN`
 - New topics, or improvements to the existing categorization are welcome.
-- Keep descriptions short and simple, but descriptive.
-- End all descriptions with a full stop/period.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.